CMCD1996/Portfolio/_posts/2021-04-25-book-review-to-kill-a-mockingbird.md

 * Upholding your values can have a profound impact on your community

 ### Reflections
 * Issues often arise from poor communication, misunderstandings, and prejudices.
-It is disheartening the same issues persist across different contexts.
+It is disheartening the same issues persist, repeatedly, in multiple contexts.
 * It is important to raise critical and courageous thinkers who challenge existing systems.
-The perspectives from these individuals will help shape new actions to address systemic issues.
+The perspectives contributed by these individuals will help shape new actions to address systemic issues.